 • give informed consent to receive medical assistance in dying.

 Since Bill C-14 became law in 2016, about 2,000 Canadians have chosen to die that way.
 Statistics did not indicate their religion.
-But for practising Catholics who believe last rites cleanse the soul of sin in preparation for eternal life in heaven, a proper funeral is far more than an end-of-life celebration.
+But for practicing Catholics who believe last rites cleanse the soul of sin in preparation for eternal life in heaven, a proper funeral is far more than an end-of-life celebration.
 For the faithful questioning whether those final sacraments of Penance and Extreme Unction are available to a loved one who has chosen a medically assisted death, the answer may depend on whom in the church they ask.